bioshazard/coffee/README.md

 The cleanest lean coffee solution around.
 Open source and backed by Supabase.

-## Inifinite Votes
+## Eight Votes

-Standard lean coffee gives participants 6 votes to distribute one or more to the available topics.
+Each participant gets eight votes to distribute among the available topics.

-This solution uses infinite voting which gives every participant 1.0 vote to spread fractionally as they please.

-A few benefits:

-- No need to set vote max per board
-- The first vote delivers the full voting weight so "unused votes" don't reduce impact
+Votes on a card simply add up and whoever has the most votes floats to the top when sorting by votes.

 ## React + Vite